FabianVolkers/Foundations-of-Software-Engineering/README.md

 ### Git submodule
 The wiki repo has also been added as a submodule to this main repository.
 For insntructions on how to use submodules check out this [link](https://brendancleary.com/2013/03/08/including-a-github-wiki-in-a-repository-as-a-submodule/)

+### Relative Links to the wiki
+In order to link from a README file in the main repository to the wiki using relative paths, use this structure `../../../../wiki/filename` the amount of `../`'s depends on how deeply nested the current readme is.
+Directories in the wiki repository get ignored for some reason, same with `.md` extensions, so `/challenges/Color-Check.md` gets linked to using `../../Color-Check`